-How the United Kingdom leaving the EU will affect citizens' access to social services and right to vote and stand for elections in Denmark.
+How the end of the transition period between the United Kingdom and the EU at the end of 2020 will affect citizens' access to social services and right to vote and stand for elections in Denmark.

 For more information on Brexit, go to the webpage of the Ministry of Foreign Affairs

 In order to be entitled to services under the Act on Social Services, a person must legally reside in Denmark.
 Services can include assistance to vulnerable children and adults, compensation to persons with disabilities and practical support for elderly persons.

 The significance of Brexit for the right to receive benefits from Denmark in the United Kingdom